amirHossein5/laravel-routin/README.md

+> :warning: This package is only for named routes.

 This package provides searching between laravel application routes. </br>
 For example when user's going to create a menu item, have to link that to a page, but instead of writing manually you can show your intended routes to select: